 - 2. Sliced or cut fruit is available daily - 3.
 Daily fruit options are displayed in a location in the line of sight and reach of students - 4.
-All available vegetable options have been given creative or descriptive names - 5.
-Daily vegetable options are bundled into all grab and go meals available to students. - 6.
-All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal - 7.
-White milk is placed in front of other beverages in all coolers - 8.
-Alternative entrée options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas - 9.
-A reimbursable meal can be created in any service area available to students (e.g., salad bars, snack rooms, etc.) - 10.
-Student surveys and taste testing opportunities are used to inform menu development, dining space decor, and promotional ideas - 11.
-Student artwork is displayed in the service and/or dining areas - 12.
+All available vegetable options have been given creative or descriptive names

+6. All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal

+7. White milk is placed in front of other beverages in all coolers

+8. Alternative entrée options (e.g., salad bar, yogurt parfaits, etc.) are highlighted on posters or signs within all service and dining areas

+- 9. A reimbursable meal can be created in any service area available to students - (e.g., salad bars, snack rooms, etc.)

+10. Student surveys and taste testing opportunities are used to inform menu development, dining space decor, and promotional ideas

+- 11. Student artwork is displayed in the service and/or dining areas - 12.
 Daily announcements are used to promote and market menu options